What is it?

 What to Expect

 Hyperbaric oxygen therapy occurs in a sealed, pressurized room.
 You can lie down or sit upright.
-A customized oxygen breathing hood is placed over your head.
+A customized oxygen breathing hood is placed over your head, allowing oxygen to be immediately dissolved in your plasma.
+This speeds up the delivery of concentrated oxygen to the diseased tissue.
 Oxygen is fed through the breathing hood until oxygen level is at 100 percent (the air we breathe only contains 21 percent oxygen).
 Simultaneously, the pressure surrounding your body is slowly increased above normal atmospheric pressure.

 The combination of pure oxygen and increase of pressure forces the oxygen to enter your blood faster and more efficiently.
 Thus, oxygen level in your blood is raised higher than could be achieved at normal air pressure.
 This extra oxygen is carried through your bloodstream and delivered to your body tissues.